 An industry that has seen dramatic changes to its market landscape in the past few years is design / build contracting.
 Generally, I’ve found that design / build firms are trying to appeal to everyone.
 They claim they can design and build your 10,000 square foot house from an empty lot, or renovate the powder room in your existing home, or anything in between.
 They want to appeal to everyone.
 Of course, when times were good they’d prefer to win a whole house job and the powder room work is not something they actively sought (it was just used to fill holes in their work schedule).

-By slicing the marketing from a different angle, such as rental accommodation or bathroom renovation, new untapped potential reveals itself.
+By slicing the market from a different angle, such as rental accommodations or bathroom renovations, new untapped potential reveals itself.
 A large piece of a small pie is often more profitable than a small piece of a large pie.

 Can your team identify an untapped market space to create a new market segment where there wasn’t one before?
 Allocate a half hour from your regular management meeting for brainstorming this topic.
 Assign pre-work to the team to read this article and have each come prepared with three alternative segmentation strategies to present.
 Then, let the ideas flow and see what transpires.